 Keep in mind that there is a connection between mental well-being and physical well-being.
-Ulcerative colitis and Crohn’s are not caused by mental or emotional problems, or even the way you cope with stress, although stress can aggravate an already existing case of the disease.
-This is true for all diseases.
+Mental or emotional problems do not cause ulcerative colitis and Crohn's or even the way you cope with stress.
+On the other hand, stress can aggravate an already existing case of the disease.
 Those who are under a lot of stress are more likely to have problems with their diabetes, asthma, arthritis; that doesn't mean the way they handle their stress caused it.
 Nor does it mean that how severe the person’s disease is how well they deal with stress.
 Much of it is due to their genetic make-up.

 Sure Signs It's More Than Just Diarrhea

-Blood can be caused by hemorrhoids, so do not assume just because blood is present that it is an IBD.
+Hemorrhoids can cause blood, so do not assume just because blood is present that it is an IBD.
 If the only blood you see is on the toilet paper, then there is little concern.
 Also, even the smallest amount of blood can turn the whole bowl pink or red.

-Truth is, if you think it's more than just diarrhea, you need to be seen.
+The truth is, if you think it's more than just diarrhea, you need to go to the doctor.
 As I stated, it's not all in your head.
 Maybe it's just an infection or a bug, but if diarrhea lasts more than a few days, it is time to be seen.
-The earlier you get seen, the more efficient your treatment will be.
+The earlier you get a check-up, the more efficient your treatment will be.

 © 2010 Angela Michelle Schultz